AGRIFY ALERT: Bragar Eagel & Squire, P.C. is Investigating Agrify Corporation on Behalf of Agrify Stockholders and Encourages Investors to Contact the Firm

-Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Agrify Corporation (“Agrify” or the “Company”) (NASDAQ: AGFY) on behalf of Agrify stockholders.
+NEW YORK, Dec.
+22, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, is investigating potential claims against Agrify Corporation (“Agrify” or the “Company”) ( AGFY) on behalf of Agrify stockholders.
 Our investigation concerns whether Agrify has violated the federal securities laws and/or engaged in other unlawful business practices.

 Click here to participate in the action.